 If you took our advice on the best time to buy a new artificial Christmas tree, you might be wondering what to do with your old one.
 It doesn’t have to end up in the trash, or collect dust while taking up valuable storage space.
-Instead, you can explore Treetopia’s repurposing ideas.
+Instead, you can explore repurposing ideas from Treetopia.

 All you need is creativity and research.
 Here are six ways to recycle artificial Christmas trees and put them to good use.